 Yoga, Chant and Meditation - Sound is a tool used in yoga to develop the breath, enhance memory and listening skills and focus the mind.
 We will use chant within our yoga poses - simple sounds, yoga sutras or Vedic chants to deepen our practice and concentration.
 Class will end with a short meditation practice using chant as the focus of meditation.
 This 60 minute class will relax, energize and revitalize your day.
 Drop-ins welcome - class limit is 8 people.
 Taught by Barbara Nardi.

 Yoga for Stiff People - If you have ever said "I can never do yoga because I'm not flexible" then this is the class for you.
 Yoga for Stiff People is geared towards people who feel limited by stiffness and general achiness, and lack of flexibility.
 Yoga is universal!
 If you can breathe and have working muscles then you can do yoga, so we will spend time finding your yoga poses to bring the practice to your body.
 We will be using blocks, blankets, bolsters, and whatever else we can get our hands on to make the experience fun, challenging and mindful.
 The class will begin with finding a relaxed seat, followed by some movements and poses based on the area of focus that week.
 We will end with some restorative poses and lying down on our mats.
 Drop-ins welcome.
 You may use your class card for this class.
-Taught by Mamie Mabery and Shelley DuBois.
+Taught by Mamie Mabery and Connie Sloane.